 Immigration figures between 2005 and 2007 show that Chinese and Indian immigrants into Canada outnumbered those of other nations by at least two to one.
-These two countries have led immigration figures at least since 1990.
+These two countries have led immigration figures since 1990 and perhaps earlier.
 Family and business ties to their home countries facilitate the trafficking of precursor chemicals or drugs such as heroin into Canada and drugs such as marijuana and methamphetamine outbound.
-Currently, urban areas such as Montreal, Vancouver and Toronto are home to large immigrant populations.
+Currently, urban areas such as Montreal, Vancouver, and Toronto are home to large immigrant populations.

 Canada Has Become a Strong Drug-Production Source

-Canada has become a prominent manufacturing location for marijuana, methamphetamine and MDMA (Ecstasy).
-It produces more of these three drugs than there is enough domestic demand for.
+Over the years, Canada became a prominent manufacturing location for marijuana, methamphetamine, and MDMA (Ecstasy).
+It produces more of these three drugs than the domestic demand.

 The U.S. is often the recipient of the marijuana, most notably the potent hydroponic “B.C.
 Bud” grown in British Columbia.
-The marijuana that goes to the U.S. often travels by private aircraft, with the plan transporting cocaine, cash or guns home.
-With the increasing number of marijuana grows showing up in the U.S., it is expected that more of Canada's marijuana crop will start heading overseas to Europe or the Pacific rim countries.
+The marijuana that goes to the U.S. often travels by private aircraft.
+With the increasing number of marijuana growers in the U.S., it is expected that more of Canada’s marijuana crop will start heading overseas to Europe or the Pacific rim countries.

 Canada has a strong global position in the methamphetamine production and export trade.
-Little of its product crosses the border in the U.S. as Mexican drug trafficking organizations generally control that market.
+Little of its product crosses the border into the U.S., as Mexican drug trafficking organizations generally control that market.
 However, the large Asian population in Canada means tight networks from Canada to points in Asia and Pacific regions.
-Through family or business connections, much of Canada's meth makes its way across the Pacific to Japan or Australia.
-The demand for methamphetamine in the Asia-Pacific region is at an all-time high, meaning that there is plenty of demand for the methamphetamine that can be produced in Canada.
+Through family or business connections, much of Canada’s meth makes its way across the Pacific to Japan or Australia.
+The demand for methamphetamine in the Asia-Pacific region is at an all-time high, meaning that there is plenty of demand for the methamphetamine produced in Canada.

 Khat is mostly smuggled into areas with large Eastern African populations such as Quebec and Ontario.
-Recently though, more shipments of khat have been found that were destined for Alberta and Manitoba.
+More recently, shipments of khat have been found that were destined for Alberta and Manitoba.
 Traffickers are usually found to be those who have ties to Eastern Africa or the Middle East.